joacarrilloco/ParallelComputingLabs/README.md

 # Blur effect

-In this project you will find different implementations of blur effect applied to images in several formats, based on Gaussian Kernel
+In this project you will find different implementations of blur effect applied to images in several formats, based on Gaussian Kernel.
+For further interest reffer to the [project papaer](https://github.com/joacarrilloco/ParallelComputingLabs/blob/develop/Informe%20General.pdf)

 The directory presents the following structure: